-The Cambridge Public Health Department launched a comprehensive community health assessment in June 2013 to better understand the city's biggest health and social concerns.
+The Cambridge Public Health Department completed a comprehensive community health assessment in 2014 to better understand the city's biggest health and social concerns.

 View the 2014 City of Cambridge Community Health Assessment:

 About the Report